Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 The goal of pharmacotherapy is to block angina attacks. and also prevent the development of myocardial infarction.

-In no case should you take other medications without a doctor's prescription.
+Under no circumstances should you take other medications without a doctor’s prescription.

-Depending on the condition of the body and taking into account the current pathology, the doctor will prescribe certain medications and vasodilators for you.
+Depending on the condition of the body and taking into account the current pathology, the doctor will prescribe you certain medications and vasodilators.

 At a later stage of the disease, surgery may be required.
-Its task is to expand the vessel, which is blocked by a plaque or thrombus.
+Its task is to expand a vessel that is blocked by a plaque or thrombus.

-One of the most effective surgical interventions for coronary artery disease is coronary artery bypass grafting and stenting of the coronary arteries.
+One of the most effective surgical interventions for ischemic heart disease is coronary artery bypass surgery, as well as stenting of coronary arteries.

 The most important thing is to reconsider your lifestyle and diet.